 Vents and Drains

-Ideally vents and drains should be located in the isometric drawing or GA drawings.
-In case, high point vents and low point drains are not provided in those drawings, these should be provided as per the instructions of Engineer-in-Charge/Job standards/ Piping Specifications.
+Ideally, vents and drains should be located in the isometric drawing or GA drawings.
+In case, high-point vents and low-point drains are not provided in those drawings, these should be provided as per the instructions of the Engineer-in-Charge/Job standards/ Piping Specifications.

 Installing Underground Pipes

 - Before starting buried pipe installation, it must be ensured that trench excavation is done following the approved drawing.